 Fruits are amongst the healthiest, most delicious and natural foods that we can have.
 Our ancestors having eaten raw foods for almost two million years, our bodies have evolved to make best use of fruits, reminding us of our intricate yet simple and direct connection with the Earth.

 “I would like to say to the diligent reader of my writings and to others who are interested in them that I am not at all concerned with appearing to be consistent.
 In my search for Truth, I have discarded many ideas and learnt many new things.
-Old as I am in age, I have no feeling that I have ceased to grow inwardly or that my growth will stop at the dissolution of the flesh.

 Scientific predictions of environmental change are difficult for ordinary human beings to comprehend fully.
 We hear about increasing temperatures and rising sea levels, increasing cancer rates, vast population growth, depletion of resources, and extinction of species.
 Human activity everywhere is hastening to destroy key elements of the natural ecosystems that all living beings depend on.